 The AI Chronicles

-In this weekly livestream series, which is currently ongoing, Ted M. Young and I build an AI-powered role-playing game using React, Spring Boot, and Nullables.
-And, of course, plenty of discussion about design, architecture, and effective programming practices!
+In this weekly livestream series, Ted M. Young and I started to build an AI-powered role-playing game using React, Spring Boot, and Nullables.
+Unfortunately, life intervened, and we weren’t able to finish the series.
+But it’s still a great source of discussion about design, architecture, and effective programming practices!

 Episodes